tonyredondo/debugger-mcp-server/DebuggerMcp/Resources/analysis_guide.md

 This guide covers all automated analysis features available in the Debugger MCP Server, including crash analysis, .NET-specific analysis, and dump comparison capabilities.

-> MCP tool names note: the server exposes a compact 11-tool MCP surface.
-The canonical list is in `debugger://mcp-tools`.
+Tool reference: the canonical MCP tool list is `debugger://mcp-tools`.
-> This guide may reference legacy tool names in headings/examples; translate them using that reference.

 ---